mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 ### Device Restriction Zones

+All FCC & UL approved devices will have the capabilities to receive events from the domain zone to disable and enable features in their host operating system.

-Have you ever been to a concert and wished people could not take videos while watching?
-Device restriction zones will send commands to the phone when you enter that zone that will notify the user that certain functions of their phone have been disabled.
+Have you ever been to a concert and wished people would not take videos while watching?
+Device restriction zones will send commands to the device when you enter that zone that will notify the user that certain functions of their phone have been disabled.
+By leaving the zone, your features will be re-enabled.
+On boot up of the device all commands will be checked.

 Device Restriction Zones include:

 1. Turn off the ability to use a camera (for example at a concert)
-2. Turn off a ring sound (for example in a movie theater), and switch all phones to vibrate.
+2. Turn off a ring sound, and switch all phones to vibrate (for example in a movie theater).
 3. Restrict age appropriate content
 4. Turn off a vehicle if it drives on sidewalks, or other prohibited areas.
 5. Ensure no illicit content is played in public places.
+6. Set the speed of e-bikes based on DOT road specifications.
+7. Disable e-bikes

 ## Notification / Warnings

-Whenever a ticket or service is provided within a domain zone, all restrictions for that zone must be made visible.
-The business operating in the domain zone must always display a list of these restrictions—either on the device or on signage—as part of the business permit or general administration requirements.
+Whenever a citizen enters a domain zone, all restrictions for that zone will be made visible via an FCC application called Device Restrictions.

+The business operating in the domain zone must always display a list of restrictions on physical signage before entering.

 ## Emergency Zones (FEMA)

+Application's are approved and categorized by FEMA by emergency type.
+For example, fire, flood, hurricane, etc. Categories could be set as prepare, or active response.

-Application's are approved and categorized by FEMA.
-When an emergency operation is present, a geo-fence is placed around the zone and the applications are deployed to the citizens.
+When an emergency operation is present, a geo-fence is placed around the zone and the applications are deployed to the citizens based on the FEMA emergency type.

 For example a disaster response team could highlight a location during a fire and deploy their "fire" based zone applications.
 All phone companies must provide a satellite connectivity for these emergency zones over a slow-ip connection on handset companies so there can be communication to the operation centers.

-The [FEMA emergency notification](/civil-agencies/us-federal-emergency-management-agency/emergency-communication-system/) system will be used to notify the emergency zone has been deployed and launch it the applications based on FEMA's application group types.
+The [FEMA emergency notification](/civil-agencies/us-federal-emergency-management-agency/emergency-communication-system/) system will be used to notify the emergency zone has been deployed and launch it the applications based on FEMA's application group types, along with messaging to citizens.

 All applications will be developed by FEMA.